luenhchang/R-Shiny-dashboard_Strava-activity-data/README.md

 # R Shiny Dashboard: Strava Activity Data

+## Latest Updates
+- **2024-12-19**:
+* Moved custom functions from `global.R` and `server.R` to `functions.R`
+* Sorted all DT dataTables by descending orders of Date and Activity
+* Updated Plotly bar plot to show every month on the X axis
+* Changed `Moving time` from lubridate to character to keep 'xxH xxM xxS' format in DT dataTables

+---

+## Latest Updates
+- Last updated: <!--LAST_UPDATED-->

+---

 ## Introduction
 This repository contains an interactive R Shiny application that connects to the Strava API to retrieve and visualise activity data from a single user.
 The app provides insights into activity trends, performance metrics, and much more in an engaging and user-friendly interface.

+---

 ## Features
 - **Data Retrieval**: Fetches activity data directly from the Strava API and Google sheet
 - **Visualisations**: Includes interactive plots, static plots and metrics for activity summaries, trends, and comparisons.
 - **Interactivity**: Offers hovertext, tables with search and sorting features for detailed analysis.

+---

 ## Demo
 You can view the live app here: [Strava activity data](https://luenhchang.shinyapps.io/Strava-activity-data/).

+---

 ## Screenshots